 - 5.1 MedStar Health will evaluate patients for Medical Hardship Financial Assistance if they exceed the 400% of the FPL and are deemed ineligible for Free Care or Reduced-Cost Care. - 5.2 Medical Hardship is defined as medical debt, incurred by a household over a 12-month period, at the same hospital that exceeds 25% of the family household income. - 5.3 MedStar Health will provide Reduced-Cost Care to patients with income below 500% of the FPL that, over a 12 month period, has incurred medical debt at the same hospital in excess of 25% of the patient's household income.
 Reduced Cost-Care will be available based on a sliding-scale as outlined below. - 5.4 A patient receiving reduced-cost care for medical hardship and the patient's immediate family members shall receive/remain eligible for Reduced-Cost medically necessary care when seeking subsequent care for 12 months beginning on the date which the reduced-care was received.
-It is the responsibility of the patient to inform the MedStar hospital of their existing eligibility under a medical hardship during the 12 month period. - 5.5 If a patient is eligible for both Free Care / Reduced-Cost Care, and Medical Hardship, the hospital will employ the more generous policy to the patient.
+It is the responsibility of the patient to inform the MedStar hospital of their existing eligibility under a medical hardship during the 12 month period. - 5.5 If a patient is eligible for both Free Care / Reduced-Cost Care, and Medical Hardship, the hospital will employ the more generous policy to the patient. - 5.6 Medical Hardship Reduced-Care Sliding Scale Levels:

-Adjusted Percentage of Poverty Level Financial Assistance Level - Medical Hardship HSCRC-Regulated Services Washington Facilities and non- HSCRC Regulated Services Less than 500% Not to Exceed 25% of Household Income Not to Exceed 25% of Household Income
+Financial Assistance Level - Medical Hardship Adjusted Percentage of Poverty Level HSCRC-Regulated Services Washington Facilities and non- HSCRC Regulated Services Less than 500% Not to Exceed 25% of Household Income Not to Exceed 25% of Household Income